aimms/documentation/webui/page-manager.rst

 .. note::

-	* Sidepanels appear in the same order from top to bottom as they appear in the data of the string parameter.
+	* Side panels appear in the same order from top to bottom as they appear in the data of the string parameter.
-	* If you enter an incorrect pageId, then the corresponding sidepanel tab will not be shown.
+	* If you enter an incorrect pageId, then the corresponding side panel tab will not be shown.

 Configuring the string parameter on respective pages
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

 In the WebUI, navigate to the respective page.
-In the Page Settings you can locate the Sidepanel Settings option:
+In the Page Settings you can locate the Side panel Settings option:

 .. image:: images/SP_configuresidepanel.png
 			:align: center
 			:scale: 75

-Add the string parameter created for that respective page in the sidepanels field.
+Add the string parameter created for that respective page in the side panels field.

 .. image:: images/SP_configurehomepage2.png
 			:align: center

-Once you have added the string parameter, the respective sidepanel tabs will appear on that page.
+Once you have added the string parameter, the respective side panel tabs will appear on that page.

 .. image:: images/SP_3panels.png
 			:align: center

 Similarly, you can create some (other) string parameters for other pages and configure them using the same steps.

-You can configure as many sidepanels as you need in your application.
-However, please note that, since there is limited screen space, **AIMMS WebUI only displays the top 6 sidepanels on each page.**
+You can configure as many side panels as you need in your application.
+However, please note that, since there is limited screen space, **AIMMS WebUI only displays the top 6 side panels on each page.**

-Interacting with Sidepanels
+Interacting with Side panels
 ++++++++++++++++++++++++++++

-A sidepanel can be opened and closed by clicking on the respective tab.
+A side panel can be opened and closed by clicking on the respective tab.
-Hovering over a sidepanel will show you the tooltip that was configured in the model.
+Hovering over a side panel will show you the tooltip that was configured in the model.

 .. image:: images/SP_tabinteraction.png
 			:align: center
 			:scale: 50

-Clicking on the tab highlights that tab and slides opens with the widgets that were added to that respective sidepanel page.
+Clicking on the tab highlights that tab and slides opens with the widgets that were added to that respective side panel page.

 .. image:: images/SP_tabinteraction_open.png
 			:align: center